Carlferdinand Zech: Early life

+Career

 From 1955 to 1959, Zech was an assistant at the Institute for Musicology of the Martin Luther University of Halle-Wittenberg.
 He then directed the Stadtsingechor zu Halle until 1968, which he rebuilt.
 He installed choir classes and affiliated the choir with Latina August Hermann Francke.
-From 1951 to 1976, he was the choir director of the Universitätschor Halle "Johann Friedrich Reichardt".
+From 1951 to 1976, he served as choir director of the Universitätschor Halle "Johann Friedrich Reichardt".
 From 1968, he taught music theory and music history at the University of Halle-Wittenberg.

-In 1972, he was awarded the DissertationA Die Solokonzerte von Dmitri Shostakovich.
-Untersuchungen über Aufbau der Werke und ihre ästhetische Wertung led to his Dr. phil. doctorate.
-In 1982, followed the dissertationB Die kompositorischen Gestaltungsmittel unseres Jahrhunderts als Gegenstand der Musiktheorie.
+In 1972, he was awarded the Dr. phil. with this dissertation Die Solokonzerte von Dmitri Shostakovich.
+Untersuchungen über Aufbau der Werke und ihre ästhetische Wertung.
+In 1982 he completed a second disseration: Die kompositorischen Gestaltungsmittel unseres Jahrhunderts als Gegenstand der Musiktheorie.

 Zech published several contributions to music theory and emerged as a composer.